stefanofa/awesome/TOPICS.md

 ## cosmos

 *   [azukaar/Cosmos-Server](https://github.com/azukaar/Cosmos-Server) - ☁️ The Most Secure and Easy Selfhosted Home Server.
 Take control of your data and privacy without sacrificing security and stability  (Authentication, anti-DDOS, anti-bot)

-## security

-*   [azukaar/Cosmos-Server](https://github.com/azukaar/Cosmos-Server) - ☁️ The Most Secure and Easy Selfhosted Home Server.
-Take control of your data and privacy without sacrificing security and stability  (Authentication, anti-DDOS, anti-bot)

-*   [matomo-org/matomo](https://github.com/matomo-org/matomo) - Empowering People Ethically with the leading open source alternative to Google Analytics that gives you full control over your data.
-Matomo lets you easily collect data from websites & apps and visualise this data and extract insights.
-Privacy is built-in.
-Liberating Web Analytics.
-Star us on Github? +1.
-And we love Pull Requests!

-*   [sandworm-hq/sandworm-audit](https://github.com/sandworm-hq/sandworm-audit) - Security & License Compliance For Your App's Dependencies 🪱

-*   [Infisical/infisical](https://github.com/Infisical/infisical) - ♾ Infisical is the open-source secret management platform: Sync secrets across your team/infrastructure, prevent secret leaks, and manage internal PKI

-*   [trimstray/the-book-of-secret-knowledge](https://github.com/trimstray/the-book-of-secret-knowledge) - A collection of inspiring lists, manuals, cheatsheets, blogs, hacks, one-liners, cli/web tools and more.

 ## self-hosting